WBBSE Geography Book Class 9 Chapter 5 Weathering Short Questions With Answers :

 Geography Class 9 Chapter 5 WBBSE Chapter 5 Weathering 2 Marks Questions And Answers

 Question 1.
-What is Geomorphic cycle?
+What is the Geomorphic cycle?

-Answer: The sequence of events, consequent upon the processes of weathering, erosion and deposition, which results in the complete process of landscape change from initial uplift of the land to its final destruction is called the geomorphic cycle or the cycle of erosion.
+The sequence of events, consequent upon the processes of weathering, erosion and deposition, which results in the complete process of landscape change from the initial uplift of the land to its final destruction is called the geomorphic cycle or the cycle of erosion.

 Question 2.
 Where is Exfoliation best developed?